BlonDe: An Automatic Evaluation Metric for Document-level Machine Translation: : Bilingual Web Book Dataset

-First, we construct a large Bilingual Web Book (BWB) dataset\footnote{We will release the dataset to promote the development of document-level MT.
-Annotation details are in the Appendix.}, which contains many scenarios that are suitable for displaying the system's document-level translation capabilities (e.g. emails, books, stories, novels, subtitles).

-\paragraph{Dataset Construction} We crawl down the Chinese books and their corresponding English translations from the Internet.
-Then, we use the tools provided by \citet {sennrich-volk-2011-iterative} to align these corresponding books.
-We randomly select 163 documents to evaluate the quality of the dataset, and observe a translation accuracy rate of over 90\%.
-We further hire professionals to proofread the test\&dev set to ensure their alignment and translation quality.
+To design a metric that is sensitive to document-level phenomena, we first curate a document-level Chinese--English parallel corpus, called \BWB{} (\textbf{B}ilingual \textbf{W}eb \textbf{B}ooks). \BWB{} consists of Chinese web novels across multiple genres (sci-fi, romance, action, fantasy, comedy, \textit{inter alia}) and their corresponding English translations crawled from the Internet.\looseness=-1

+\paragraph{Dataset Creation.} The novels are translated by professional native English speakers, and are corrected by editors.
+The sentence alignment of the training set is done by Bluealign\footnote{\url{https://github.com/rsennrich/Bleualign}}~\cite{bleualign}.
+We hired four bilingual graduate students to manually evaluate 163 randomly selected documents from the resulting \BWB\ parallel corpus and observe an alignment accuracy rate of 93.1\%.
+We further asked the same batch of annotators to correct such misalignments in both the development and the test set.
+The details of the corpus creation and quality control are described in \Cref{App:dataset}.\looseness=-1

+\paragraph{Statistics.} \Cref{tab:split} summarizes the statistics of the \BWB{} dataset.
+It is a much larger dataset, and contains longer documents and richer discourse phenomena compared to all previous document-level datasets~\cite{lison-tiedemann-2016-opensubtitles2016, koehn-knowles-2017-six, barrault-etal-2019-findings, Koehn2005EuroparlAP,liu-zhang-2020-corpora}.
+To the best of our knowledge, this is the largest Chinese--English document-level translation dataset to date.

-\paragraph{Dataset Split} We treat a chapter as a document, which usually contains more than 30 sentences (The number of sentences per document varies between 18 and 46).
-We divide the training set, development set and test set in units of \textit{books}.
-To avoid overfitting, documents from the same book will not appear in the train and test sets at the same time.
-We use 377 books as training sets, and selected 79 and 80 documents from the remaining 6 books as the test and dev set, respectively.
-Table \ref{split} presents the statistics of BWB.
-To the best of our knowledge, this is to be the largest Chinese-English document-level dataset.
+\paragraph{Dataset Split.} We treat chapters in our books as \emph{documents}.
+The maximum, median, and minimum number of sentences per document are 46, 30 and 18, respectively.
+To prevent any train--test leakage, we split the dataset into a training, development and a test set such that chapters from the same book are part of the same split.
+We use 377 books for training, and randomly select 80 and 79 documents from the 3,018 documents in the remaining 6 books as the development and test sets, respectively.\footnote{One document in the development set was dropped due to its poor annotation quality.}